Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Recommended-Tools.md

 **Tool ID:** `ocr-pdf`

 Make scanned PDFs searchable and editable by recognizing text in images.
-Stirling-PDF's OCR tool uses Tesseract OCR engine to extract text from image-based PDFs.
+Stirling PDF's OCR tool uses Tesseract OCR engine to extract text from image-based PDFs.

 ### What it does
 - Recognize text from scanned documents